posix4e/docker-all-in-one-startup/README.md

 Configuration
 --------
 We try to keep it easy for you.
-Pretty much everything which is not stored secrets is done for you.
 You'll need to fill in the image names in docker-compose.yaml and in the bin scripts, and you really should understand those scripts before using this at all.
+Notice in our example we had to change the config scripts to back to google.
+Every kubernetes config is a bit special which is why we keep our scripts simple.

 Frontend